jamiejpace/jamiejpace/README.md

 ## Hi, I'm Jamie!

-👩🏻‍⚕️&nbsp; &nbsp;Before taking the leap into software engineering, I was a registered nurse for seven years, working in oncology for the last four and completeing five travel nursing assignments across the country.
+👩🏻‍⚕️&nbsp; &nbsp;Before taking the leap into software engineering, I was a traveling oncology nurse.

-💻&nbsp; &nbsp;I’m currently learning Ruby at Turing School of Software and Design.

 🍦&nbsp; &nbsp;When I'm not coding, you can usually find me curled up with a book, riding my bike, or on the hunt for the perfect ice cream flavor.
 📫&nbsp; &nbsp;I'd love to hear from you!
 Email me at jamiejpace@gmail.com or find me on LinkedIn at https://www.linkedin.com/in/jamiejpace/<br><br>